Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Heuristic derivation of the overdamped limit

 here, $\tens I(t)$ is the body's moment of inertia, which depends on its instantaneous orientation in space.
 We consider a body-fixed axis, which is denoted by the unit vector $\vec u(t)$.
 Its time evolution given $\vec \omega(t)$ obeys the kinematic equation

 One readily verifies that this dynamics preserves the norm $|\vec u(t)| = 1$, since $\diff |\vec u|^2 /\diff t = 2 \vec u \cdot \dot{\vec u} = 0$.

 If the particle is immersed in a fluid medium, it experiences a torque $-\tens \zeta_R(t) \, \vec \omega(t)$ due to viscous (Stokes) friction.
 In general, the rotational friction coefficient $\tens \zeta_R(t)$ is a tensor which is constant in a body-fixed frame \cite{HappelBrenner:Hydrodynamics}, but is time-dependent in the space-fixed frame used here.
-Following Langevin's and Ornstein's approach to Brownian motion, the incessant collisions of the particle with solvent molecules are further subsumed in a random torque $\vec \xi(t)$ acting on the particle.
+Following Langevin's and Ornstein's approach to Brownian motion \cite{vanKampen:StochasticProcesses}, the incessant collisions of the particle with solvent molecules are further subsumed in a random torque $\vec \xi(t)$ acting on the particle.
 Taking the collisions to be uncorrelated in a first approximation suggests to model $\vec\xi(t)$ as a Gaussian white noise process, which is independent of $\vec \omega(s)$ for $t > s$, has mean zero, and its covariance matrix is determined by the fluctuation--dissipation relation:

 where $\kB T$ denotes the thermal energy scale and $\langle \,\cdot\, \rangle$ is an ensemble average over the noise $\vec \xi(t)$.
-Taking into account the possibility of an externally imposed torque $\vec T_\ext(t)$, the total torque $\vec T$ has two deterministic and one random contributions so that \cref{eq:euler} is turned into the Euler--Langevin equation for the evolution of $\vec \omega(t)$:
+Foreseeing the possibility of an externally imposed torque $\vec T_\ext(t)$, the total torque $\vec T$ has two deterministic and one random contributions so that \cref{eq:euler} is turned into the Euler--Langevin equation for the evolution of $\vec \omega(t)$:

-This is a stochastic differential equation and since the white noise $\vec \xi(t)$ enters ``additively'' (i.e., it is not multiplied by a $\vec \omega(t)$-dependent function), there is no ambiguity about the choice of the stochastic calculus: any (consistent) definition of the stochastic integral yields the same solution \cite{Oksendal:Stochastic}.
+This is a stochastic differential equation (SDE) in $\vec \omega(t)$ and since the white noise $\vec \xi(t)$ enters ``additively'' (i.e., it is not multiplied by a $\vec \omega(t)$-dependent function), there is no ambiguity about the choice of the stochastic calculus: any (consistent) definition of the stochastic integral yields the same solution \cite{Oksendal:Stochastic,Gardiner:Stochastic}.